Approximate Sampling and Counting of Graphs with Near-Regular Degree Intervals: Introduction

 The result of Liebenau and Wormald \cite{Liebenau2017} builds on a long line of work on asymptotic expressions for the number of graphs with given degrees.
 Indicatively, Bender and Canfield \cite{BenderC1978} gave a formula for bounded degree sequences and Bollob\'as \cite{Bollobas1980} for $r$-regular sequences with $r = O(\sqrt{\log(n)})$.
 McKay and Wormald gave expressions both for sparse sequences with maximum degree $o(n^{1/2})$ \cite{McKay1990} and for a certain dense regime \cite{McKay1990conjecture}.

-Anari et al. \cite{SLC2}, in a breakthrough recent work, gave the first polynomial time algorithm for the approximate sampling of a base of a matroid under a so-called strongly log-concave probability distribution.
-The theory of strongly log-concave polynomials was largely developed by Br\"and\'en and Huh \cite{BH2019}.
-In another recent work, Kleer \cite{Kleer2020Gibbs} makes a similar connection between asymptotic enumeration formulas and strongly log-concave polynomials.
-In our setting, that would correspond to the case of sparse bipartite graphs where only the degree intervals on one side of the bipartition are allowed to vary.
+Anari et al. \cite{SLC2}, in a breakthrough recent work, gave the first polynomial time algorithm for approximate sampling a base of a matroid under a strongly log-concave probability distribution.
+The theory of strongly log-concave (or Lorentzian) polynomials dates back to the work of Gurvits \cite{Gurvits2009}, and was further developed by Anari, Oveis Gharan and Vinzant \cite{AnariGV18} and Br\"and\'en and Huh \cite{BH2019}.
+In another recent work, Kleer \cite{Kleer2021Gibbs} made a connection between asymptotic enumeration formulas and strongly log-concave polynomials for a case of sparse bipartite graphs where only the degrees on one side of the bipartition can vary.